-- Names or functions of the people involved; - Journey and dates (even tentative); - Purpose of the travel (this must refer clearly to one activity of the project); - Subsistence costs: total number of days of the travel x flat rate subsistence allowance (per diem) or an estimate of the real costs per day (per person);
+- Names or functions of the people involved;

+- Journey and dates (even tentative);

+- Purpose of the travel (this must refer clearly to one activity of the project);

+- Subsistence costs: the total number of days of the travel x flat rate subsistence allowance (per diem) or an estimate of the real costs per day (per person);

 - Cost of travel (estimation).

-All necessary supporting documents, in accordance with the beneficiary's travel policy, have to be kept from the very beginning of the project (e.g. travel tickets, boarding passes, invoices from the travel agency, etc.) The GSA will require them to verify the validity of the request for payment.
+All necessary supporting documents, in accordance with the beneficiaries' travel policy, have to be kept from the very beginning of the project (e.g. travel tickets, boarding passes, invoices from the travel agency, etc.) The GSA will require them to verify the validity of the request for payment.
 For the per diem allowances, no supporting documents are required; only a declaration of the applicant on the applicable per diem in its organisation is needed.

-- 2.2 for equipment and other assets (new or second-hand) procured specifically for the action and in accordance with Article II.10 of the Grant Agreement - a) the full purchase costs provided that they are treated as capital expenditure in accordance with the tax and accounting rules applicable to the beneficiary and are recorded in the fixed assets account of its balance sheet AND will not have an economic value at the end of the action OR the purchase in itself is the purpose of the action [not applicable to this call]
+- 2.2 for equipment and other assets (new or second-hand) procured specifically for the action and in accordance with Article II.10 of the grant agreement: - a) the full purchase costs provided that they are treated as capital expenditure in accordance with the tax and accounting rules applicable to the beneficiaries and are recorded in the fixed assets account of its balance sheet OR the purchase in itself is the purpose of the action [notapplicable to this call]